 FIDIC pro forma contracts are based on balance of interests of the parties.
 They regulate vast majority of issues that may arise during engineering, procurement and construction in sufficient detail.
 These documents are simple, well structured and do not require drafting of separate contract, however they may be amended by the parties if necessary.

 Contractor’s turnkey responsibility principle makes EPC contracts convenient and attractive for employers.
 EPC contract is based on concentration of three elements of the project implementation in hands of one person (contractor): Engineering, Procurement (of equipment and materials), and Construction.
 Thus, the contractor under the EPC contract undertakes to deliver an operational facility to the employer on a turnkey basis.
-At the same time, the EPC contract is beneficial for the contractor too as a higher price may be set for the integrated chain of services and profit optimisation.
+At the same time, the EPC contract is beneficial for the contractor too as a higher price may be set for the integrated chain of services and profit optimization.

 In practice, the parties usually define that the EPC contract is governed by the English law or other foreign jurisdictions.
 The Ukrainian law does not contain a comparable to the EPC contract.
 Within the meaning of the Ukrainian law, the EPC contract is a mixed contract, which contains terms and conditions of several types of contracts: on engineering services, construction, design work, and supply.
 Therefore, if parties determine that the EPC contract is governed by the Ukrainian law, all the law-established essential conditions of the abovementioned contracts shall be included into the text thereof.
 Furthermore, standard terms and conditions of the international EPC contract shall be reviewed as they contain the concepts and provisions that fail to comply with Ukrainian law.